-TM Hughes & Son have over 25 years experience in underfloor heating.
+TM Hughes & Son have over 30 years of experience in underfloor heating.
 We install new systems and repair existing ones.
 There are two types of underfloor heating.
 Wet system & electric.
 We install both.

 Wet System Underfloor Heating

-Wet system underfloor heating’s more expensive to install than electric underfloor heating. but is cheaper to run.
-Underfloor Heating’s more energy efficient and cheaper to run than conventional central heating.
+Wet system underfloor heating’s more expensive to install than electric underfloor heating.
+But it is cheaper to run.
+Underfloor Heating’s more energy-efficient and cheaper to run than conventional central heating.

 Wet underfloor heating systems run under concrete and screed floors.
 Also between joists and suspended floors or over the top of existing flooring.